-THE UNIVERSITY ADVICE DEPARTMENT: HOW DO WE HELP YOU?
+HOW DO WE HELP YOU?

 Getting into the right university on the right course is a highly complex business.
-According to the Universities and Colleges Admissions Service (UCAS) there are over 300 institutions in the UK offering more than 50,000 courses.
+According to the Universities and Colleges Admissions Service (UCAS) there are over 395 institutions in the UK offering about 50,000 courses.
 Most universities offer a wide variety of course combinations and therefore the choice you face is huge.
 Here at Hurtwood House you will be pleased to know that we handle the entire university application process for you from A to Z. Our aim is to help our students make decisions which are right for them in terms of their future plans - whatever route they intend to take.
-Our advice is individually tailored to specific needs, so that all students can make an informed and balanced decision.
-We are proud of the fact that 63% of Hurtwood students go on to gain places at the prestigious Russell Group universities.
+Our advice is impartial and is individually tailored to specific needs, so that all students can make an informed and balanced decision.
+We are proud of the fact that over 70% of applications made by Hurtwood students result in offers from the prestigious Russell Group universities.
 The Russell Group represents 24 research intensive universities, which include Oxford, Cambridge, LSE, Imperial College London, King's College London, Bristol, Warwick, Edinburgh and Manchester among their number.
 However, we also know that this kind of course does not suit everyone and helping each student find a course perfect for them is our goal.

-The University Advice Department is open every day of the week, from 9am to 6pm.
+The University Advice and Applications Department is open every day of the week; Monday-Thursday 8:30am - 6pm, Friday 8:30am - 4:30pm.
 We really want to help and we have an enormous amount of experience to share with you.
-We should be able to answer most of your questions and give you the advice you need, but even if we don't know the answer to your specific enquiry straight away we will be doggedly determined to find out!!
+We should be able to answer most of your questions and give you the advice you need, but even if we don't know the answer to your specific enquiry straight away we will be doggedly determined to find out!